Jump to Main Content

 Women in Informatics (Winfo)

 WinfoWomen in Informatics supports ways to empower women to thrive as producers of technology.
 Winfo is a supportive network of women in technology fields who provide students with mentorship, resources and support toward career development and academic pursuits.
-This group organizes various activities and events such as hackathons, a Diversity Power Hour, company tours at tech companies such as Indeed.com, networking nights and more.
+This group organizes various activities and events such as hackathons, Diversity Power Hour, company tours at tech companies such as Indeed.com, networking nights and more.

 Student Leadership Council (SLC)